Thaddeus Fairbanks: Early life

-Fairbanks was born in the town of Brimfield, Massachusetts, on January 16, 1796, the elder of three sons of Joseph Fairbanks and Phebe (née Paddock) Fairbanks.
+Fairbanks was born in the town of Brimfield, Massachusetts, on January 16, 1796, the second of three sons of Joseph Fairbanks and Phebe (née Paddock) Fairbanks.
 He was educated in the schools of Brimfield while working on the family farm in his spare time, and showed a natural inclination toward mechanics.

-Fairbanks made a woodworking shop above his father's sawmill and gristmill, which were powered by the Sleepers River, where he made carriages until 1824.
+Fairbanks made a woodworking shop above his father's sawmill and gristmill, which were powered by the Sleepers River in St. Johnsbury, where he made carriages until 1824.
 He then constructed an iron foundry, with his brother Erastus joining him in the establishment of E. & T. Fairbanks to make furnaces, cooking stoves, cast iron plows, and farm implements.
-Fairbanks was the mechanical technician behind the company's inventions while Erastus was the businessman who marketed the products.
+Thaddeus Fairbanks was the mechanical technician behind the company's inventions while Erastus was the businessman who marketed the products.
 In 1826, Fairbanks was granted a patent for a refrigerator and a cast iron plow.